pauloesampaio/pauloesampaio.github.io/_posts/2020-12-31-multitask_learning.md

 - With model: binary task, if the picture contains a human model or not
 - Color: multi-class task, classifying main dominant color into a set of 21 possible colors

-In terms of accuracy, the results running as single tasks or multi task, as can be seen below:
+In terms of accuracy, the results running as single tasks or multi task are similar, as can be seen below:

 <figure style="width: 50%"  class="align-center">
 <img src="{{ page.s3_bucket }}/accuracy.jpg" alt="">